elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 * Add the code shown in red below, just before the line which starts with Matcher

 ---

+## 2.6   Correct the Java code and the build will become stable

 ```
 public static String[] parseZipCode(String zipInput)